Physics-informed neural networks for parameter learning of wildfire spreading: Wildfire spreading modeling

 \subsection{Parameter learning}

 The spread of forest fires is driven by highly non-linear natural events, influenced by numerous dynamically competitive subprocesses and multi-physics phenomena that appear to affect the intensity and direction of combustion fronts.
-The envisioned physics-based model employs a straightforward mathematical concept to sufficiently simulate wildfire expansion, relying on a limited set of crucial model parameters.
-Therefore, within the context of parameter inference, this work aims to elucidate the substantial impact of $\mathbf{D}, \mathbf{u}$, and $\textnormal{U}$ parameters, compactly represented as $\bm{\theta} = [\mathbf{D}^\T\,\, \mathbf{u}^\T\,\,\textnormal{U}]^\T$, on the rate of fire front spread \citep{Prieto2017, Nelson2015}.
+The envisioned physics-based model employs a straightforward mathematical concept to incorporate these attributes and sufficiently simulate wildfire expansion, relying on a limited set of crucial model parameters articulated by explicit physical terms.
+Therefore, within the context of parameter inference, this work aims to elucidate the substantial impact of $\mathbf{D}, \mathbf{u}$, and $\textnormal{U}$ parameters, compactly represented as $\bm{\theta} = [\mathbf{D}^\T\,\, \mathbf{u}^\T\,\,\textnormal{U}]^\T$, on the rate of firefront spread \citep{Prieto2017, Nelson2015}.